If you enjoy spending time outdoors or are handy around the yard, you could benefit from having a double-bit ax in your shed.

 Who Invented the Double-Bit Axe?

-The double-sided axe has been around for centuries throughout history and in several cultures from literature and artwork.
+The double-sided axe has existed for centuries throughout history and in several cultures, including literature and artwork.

-However, many believe that double head models became more commonplace in the 1800s in America as a valuable tool for loggers and settlers in the area.
+However, many believe that double-head models became more commonplace in the 1800s in America as valuable tools for loggers and settlers.

 The Mann Edge Tool Company manufactured axes and other hand tools in the mid to late 1800s.

-Many contemplate that William Mann in Pennsylvania helped play a part in producing and distributing two-headed axes to the masses at this time, giving him credit for this model, even though their history dates back for centuries.
+Many suggest that William Mann in Pennsylvania helped play a part in producing and distributing two-headed axes to the masses at this time, giving him credit for this model, even though their history dates back centuries.

 Did Vikings Use Two-Headed Axes?